When you create a new subscriber list you are required to choose a list type; either single opt-in or confirmed opt-in.

 Confirmed opt-in lists

-Important: The verification email is not sent if you add subscribers via file import or manual entry through your account, because you will likely be adding people who have already opted in through another system.
+Important: The verification email is not sent if you add subscribers via file import or manual entry through your account or the API, because you will likely be adding people who have already opted in through another system.
+It is sent when a subscriber is added to a list via the API.

 - The double opt-in process ensures people are entering their information correctly, which equals a cleaner list and lowers bounce rates.